-Following this consultation, Nebraska Department of Transportation Division of Aeronautics, as agent for the Sponsor, would mail letters to following agencies and organizations indicating that the Sponsor is interested in obtaining relevant information regarding goal setting and goal methodology.
-The list of agencies and organizations selected are listed in Appendix B, under Public Participation.
+Following this consultation, Nebraska Department of Transportation Division of Aeronautics, as agent for the Sponsor, will post the airport DBE program and its overall goal on the NDOT website and mail letters to following agencies and organizations, indicating that the Sponsor is interested in obtaining relevant information regarding goal setting and goal methodology.
+The link to the airport's program and its overall goal online and the list of agencies and organizations selected are available in Appendix B, under Public Participation.
 Each letter contained an explicit invitation to meet with the NDOT Division of Aeronautics face-to-face or via conference call (i.e., a "scheduled, direct, interactive exchange") to discuss any questions or comments on DBE participation goal-setting.